viebel/blog.klipse.tech/_posts/2016-07-20-lambda-calculus-1.md

 ---
 layout: post
 title:  "Numbers and Arithmetics with functions only: lambda calculus live tutorial."
 description:  "Numbers and Arithmetics with functions only.
-Lamnda-Calculus introduction in Clojure.
+Lambda-Calculus introduction in Clojure.
 Live tutorial."
 date:   2016-07-24 10:22:34 +0200
 categories: lambda
 thumbnail: assets/klipse.png